Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/TLSEncryption.md

 Login to the appropriate `name.com` account.
 Go under `My Domains`, top right part of the website.
 Click on three dots on right of the domain name `thepentupledo.engineer`, and click `Manage DNS Records`.

 Add a type `A`, if u leave the host blank the domain wil be `thepentupledo.engineer`, but if you set the host to be `api`, the resulting domain name will be `api.thepentupledo.engineer`.
-THe answer is the IP address for the specific droplet.
+The answer is the IP address for the specific droplet.
 So for our API droplet that will be `157.245.26.8`.
 Then click `Add Record`.

 Make sure that the nginx.conf file has the correct host name, under `server_name`.